etienne-martin/WebCrypto.swift/README.md

 # WebCrypto.swift
-One Paragraph of project description goes here
+One Paragraph of project description goes here.
+All methods are asynchronous, runs on a seperate tread as the application.
+Leverages the Javascript WebCrypto API.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## Usage